savishy/savishy.github.io/_posts/2018-09-07-creating-immutable-yet-configurable-docker-images.md

 The app packaging, JRE version, libraries and other dependencies form the "immutable" aspect of a Docker image.
 The mutable component is the configuration.

+1. We would create one Docker Image for our sample application, but externalize its configuration.

+### Notes

+* I use Docker Compose to demonstrate this idea but obviously, there are many ways to achieve the same thing.
+*